pbernet/akka_streams_tutorial/README.md

  The clients communicate via websockets with the `WindTurbineServer`.
 After a restart of `SimulateWindTurbines` the clients are able to resume.
  Shutting down the `WindTurbineServer` results in reporting the clients that the server is not reachable.
  After restarting `WindTurbineServer` the clients are able to resume.
-Since there is no persistence, the processing just continuous.
+Since there is no persistence, the processing just continues.

 ## Apache Kafka WordCount ##